The lives of others

 Like all good fiction, the stories in this collection can be enjoyed without any knowledge of the context in which they were produced.
 Still, interested readers might have benefited from a brief introduction or a translator’s note explaining, say, why he changed the story titles or how he selected the stories.
 I wished at least the year of publication had been provided at the end of each story.

-But these are minor flaws given the daunting, almost impossible, task of literary translation.
+But these are minor flaws given the daunting, and difficult, task of literary translation.

 Vladimir Nabokov describes three sins of literary translation in his essay ‘The Art of Translation’.